numso/blog/posts/mongo-on-fly.md

 })"
 ```

 That's it!
 Your cluster is now up and running.
+You can uncomment your health checks at this point.
 You can see more details about it by running `mongosh --eval "rs.status()"` over ssh.
-Use this connection string to connect to your db (with your regions/names replaced): `mongodb://dfw.blerpy.internal:27017,ewr.blerpy.internal:27017,lax.blerpy.internal:27017/?replicaSet=blerpy`.
+Use this connection string to connect to your db: `mongodb://dfw.blerpy.internal:27017,ewr.blerpy.internal:27017,lax.blerpy.internal:27017/?replicaSet=blerpy`.

 ## Setting up a UI to validate your cluster